David Marventano, Chair

 Tiffany M. Moore

-Ms. Tiffany M. Moore serves as Vice President of Congressional Affairs for the Consumer Technology Association (formerly the Consumer Electronics Association).
+Ms. Tiffany M. Moore serves as Senior Vice President of Political and Industry Affairs for the Consumer Technology Association (formerly the Consumer Electronics Association).
 Before joining CTA, Tiffany served as Principal of Moore Consulting and strategic consultant with TwinLogic Strategies.
 Ms. Moore has also served as a senior advisor to Congress, a corporate government relations executive, a political appointee at the Office of the U.S. Trade Representative, and a strategic consultant to tech and telecom companies and trade associations.

 Florence Prioleau, Chair, Governance Committee